 Some of the design software available to help you create your interior files will show you the full page spread—both the left and right pages of the book together.
 But some of them will not.
 If you’re using a tool that involves creating your pages individually, make sure you stay cognizant of your full-page spreads!

 Spreads can be a great way to highlight a single image or fit extra copy onto a page.
 One thing to consider when you’re designing a spread is the gutter—the space in between the two pages that sinks into the binding.
-It’s inevitable that you’ll lose some of your photo in that space, especially if you’re crossing over from the left page to the right page, so keep that in mind when you’re placing your photos and copy!
+You’ll inevitably lose some of your photos in that space, especially if you’re crossing over from the left page to the right page, so keep that in mind when you’re placing your photos and copy!

 One other reminder: books start on the right page.
 So if you choose to design your book in spreads, make sure your first page is still just a single page.
 Otherwise, you may find your entire design off by one page!